 from manuscript submission to first Editor's decision: 26,6 days.

-In March, Prof. Hausegger picked three outstanding articles on lymphatics.
+In May, Prof. Hausegger picked the following outstanding article:

 Prof. Klaus Hausegger (Klagenfurt/AT) has been appointed the new Editor-in-Chief of CVIR in March 2016, and took officially the helm of the journal on 1st September 2017.
 He took over the Editorial Office of CVIR from the Prof. Dierk Vorwerk, who led the journal since 2003.